 As the best time for trekking in Nepal, the best time for every trekker to trek in the Everest region is Autumn and Spring.
 During the autumn and spring season, the weather remains the most moderate with the best skies and the clearest landscapes.

-While trekking during these months you can walk in the dry trials with no rain, snow, and bugs.
+While trekking during these months you can walk in the dry trails with no rain, snow, and bugs.
 You can just enjoy the glistening hills, forests, and eye-catching mountains in the soothing weather and temperature.

 These are also the best months if you want to go camping in the Everest region.
 You can spend your nights in the backpacking tents under the star-filled sky in quite tolerable temperatures.

 Besides these, the trek is doable in the winter as well as the summer season.
 But, due to the extreme cold in winter and rainfall in the summer, the trek gets quite difficult in these months.
 These offseasons may not be the best option for novice or inexperienced trekkers.

 Everest Base Camp Trekking Difficulty